Project description

 Your question is not yet included?
 Write to us!

-As part of a test phase lasting at least six months, unmanned flights are to take place regularly between several hospitals and laboratories in the Hamburg city area, transporting medical goods such as medicines, laboratory and tissue samples.
+As part of a test phase, unmanned flights are to take place regularly between several hospitals and laboratories in the Hamburg city area, transporting medical goods such as medicines, laboratory and tissue samples.

-The Asklepios Kliniken Hamburg, the Schön Klinik Eilbek, the Bundeswehrkrankenhaus and the UKE are participating.
+The Asklepios Kliniken Hamburg, the Schön Klinik Eilbek and the UKE are participating.

 Medifly’s flight routes extend in a north-south direction from Langenhorn to Harburg and in a west-east direction from Rissen to Barmbek-Süd.